 Yet K2 use rose, and when more and more police departments and hospitals were faced with overdoses and bad reactions, some states started making the chemicals found in K2 illegal.
 Although state and federal governments are tying to regulate the substance, it’s still making its way to the streets.

 Not as popular as it once was, K2 use still remains prevalent, especially among America’s youth.
 In 2010, K2 reached it’s height with nearly one-third of teens between the ages of 12 and 17 reported trying it.
 In 2014, use dropped, with only 5.4 percent of 12th graders reporting regular use.

 Because it’s available at the store, and kids can just walk in and buy it, they don’t understand the risks involved and how dangerous smoking Spice can really be.
 When questioned about the drug, most students didn’t know it was dangerous or could be fatal.

-If you or someone you love is in need of drug and alcohol treatment, call 800-609-2774 today to get immediate help you need.
+If you or someone you love is in need of drug and alcohol treatment, call 800-609-2774 (Who Answers?) today to get immediate help you need.
 It may just save your life.